AppliedLogicSystems/ALSProlog/docs/docs/guide/21-Using-the-ALS-Foreign-Interface.md

 So val moved over from naming the argument to naming the tail of the list.
 The tail of the list is still an unbound variable.
-When we go around to the top of the loop, and execute the first two statements again, we’ll get:
+When we go around to the top of the loop, and execute the first two statements again, we'll get:

 ![](images/C-val-list-4.png)

 You can see how this could go on forever.
 Fortunately, it stops when index becomes equal to current, in which case control falls out of the for loop.
-As with the simple case, val is unified with the ‘[]’ symbol, but this time it terminates a
+As with the simple case, val is unified with the '[]' symbol, but this time it terminates a
 list:

 ![](images/C-val-list-5.png)